lluccardoner/toma-6/README.md

 # TODO

-- Add tests
-    - Strategy tests
 - What is needed for RL?
     - Add chose row history
 - Player config creation with strategy instead of player type?
+- Multiple configs simulation log duplicated?